In Depth: Mass-Assignment Vulnerabilities

 But are they?

-I would argue that $fillable is the lesser, or possibly even optional, protection against mass-assignment.
-Great to use if you can, but not essential and definitely not my first choice.
+I would argue that $fillable is a less important, and possibly even optional, protection against mass-assignment.
+It's great to use if you can, but not essential, and definitely not my first choice when protecting against Mass-Assignment.

 In fact, I often allow mass-assignment across all fields of a Model using $guarded = [];, or even Model::unguard() across the entire app in AppServiceProvider.
 As controversial as that may be, I find $fillable gets in my way more often than it protects me.
 Disabling the protection actually makes the code cleaner and more maintainable.